Citywide ward cleanup project to begin Monday in Ward 3

 • Keep trash and brush/debris in separate piles, as well as 10 feet away from each other.

-Residents can continue to call for bulk trash pickup in other wards during this time with a normal charge.
+Residents can continue to call for bulk trash pickup in other wards during this time for the normal charge of $20 for initial pickup, then $65 for followups, Gilbert said.

-Ward 4 will follow in November, with Ward 5 in February 2021, weather permitting.
+Ward 4 will follow in November, with Ward 5 in February 2021, weather permitting following two months of possible inclement weather.
 Future projects will cycle by ward, with schedules to be announced later, according to the city.

-"I'm thrilled to see the city provide this service to the residents of Ward 3," Ward 3 City Commissioner Ben Ezzell said.
+With wards 3 and 4 spanning the east side of Enid, Gilbert said, "That just seemed to be the best way to get started."

 Solid Waste Services Supervisor Tim Stephens presented a tentative Operation Cleanup plan to the city commission during a study session two weeks ago.
-A trial run of the project last took place a year ago in Ward 2, with trash dumpsters placed around several neighborhoods.
+A trial run of the project last took place a year ago in Ward 2, with trash dumpsters placed around the ward.

 Stephens said Mondays are convenient because it leaves the entire week for trucks to go back to get anything else.